Last Updated: October 2019

-Health insurance is gaining high momentum in India.
+Health insurance is gaining momentum in India.
 Currently 15% of the population is covered by government health insurance companies and 2% by private health insurance.
-For the purposes of regulation, health insurance companies are classified as non-life companies.
-General Insurance companies are called as Non-Life companies in India.
-This penetration of health insurance will significantly increase the affordability of healthcare services for the population.
-Several private insurance companies have entered the market and have enlisted hospitals to provide cashless treatment to subscribers of insurance companies.
+For the purpose of regulation, health insurance companies are classified as non-life companies (general insurance companies are called non-life companies in India).
+Increased use of health insurance will significantly increase the affordability of healthcare services for the population.
+Several private insurance companies have entered the market and have petitioned hospitals to provide cashless treatment to subscribers of insurance companies.

 In India, healthcare is provided through primary, secondary and tertiary care hospitals.
 The first two categories are fully managed by the government.
-While the tertiary care hospitals are owned and managed by either government or private sector, the private sector’s contribution to healthcare has been growing at a faster pace than that of the government.
+While the tertiary care hospitals are owned and managed by either government or private sector, the private sector’s contribution to healthcare has been growing at a faster pace than the government.
 The medical infrastructure market is estimated to have a growth rate of 15%.
 Both the government and private sector are planning several new specialty and super-specialty hospital facilities, as well as modernization of existing hospitals.
-India currently faces a chronic shortage of healthcare infrastructure, especially in rural areas and Tier II and Tier III cities, and it is expected that India will have a potential requirement of 1.75 million new beds by the end of 2025.
-The opportunity also exists for overseas organizations to set up hospitals in India through Foreign Direct Investments (FDI).
-The hospital services market, which represents one of the most important segments of the Indian healthcare industry, is currently valued at $80 billion and accounts for 71% of the industry revenues.
+India currently faces a chronic shortage of healthcare infrastructure, especially in rural areas and Tier II and Tier III cities, and it is expected that India will potentially require 1.75 million new beds by the end of 2025.
+The opportunity also exists for overseas organizations to set up hospitals in India through foreign direct investment (FDI).
+The hospital services market, which represents one of the most important segments of the Indian healthcare industry, is currently valued at $80 billion and accounts for 71% of industry revenues.

-Biotech is one of the fastest growing segments of the life sciences sector and represents a diverse opportunity for foreign firms.
-The Indian biotech industry has an approximately 2% share of the global bio-tech industry.
-The industry is comprised of about 800 companies and is expected to grow from the current $5-7 billion to $100 billion by 2025.
-India has emerged as a leading destination for clinical trials, contract research, and manufacturing activities owing to the growth in the bio-services sector.
+Biotech is one of the fastest growing segments of the life sciences sector and represents a diverse set of opportunities for foreign firms.
+The Indian biotech industry has an approximately 2% share of the global biotech industry.
+The industry is comprised of about 800 companies and is expected to grow from the current $5-7 billion market to $100 billion by 2025.
+India has emerged as a leading destination for clinical trials, contract research, and manufacturing activities owing to growth in the bio-services sector.